1935 :

 1991 :

-Club Med launches into the airline industry with the acquisition of Minerve and the recovery of Air Liberté from Club Aquarius.
+Club Med is entering the airline industry with the acquisition of Minerve and the takeover of Air Liberté from Club Aquarius.

 1992 :

-Launch of the Club Med Two sailing ship.
+Launch of the Club Med Two sailing cruise ship.

-Crash of a plane in Senegal carrying GMs bound for Cap Skirring.
+Plane crash in Senegal carrying GMs to Cap Skirring.

 1993 :